ucbepic/data-agent-benchmark-study/CATEGORIES.md

 **Why it’s hard for LLMs**
 - Must choose appropriate tests, validate assumptions, and report uncertainty (CIs/p-values).
 - Multiple comparisons and guardrails are often ignored without explicit requirements.
-- Graph traversal at scale needs efficient algorithms and cycle handling; naive SQL recursions can be exponential.
+- Graph traversal at scale needs efficient algorithms and cycle handling; naive SQL recursion can explode.

 **Representative prompts**
 1. “Evaluate our A/B test by calculating lift, confidence intervals, and the p-value for the primary conversion metric.”
 2. “Identify transaction chains that connect flagged accounts within five hops and list the chains with the fewest intermediate accounts.”
 3. “Compute the PageRank of users in our referral network and return the top twenty influencers.”
-4. “Estimate the defect rate control limits for our manufacturing line using three standard deviations from the historical mean.”
+4. “Estimate the defect-rate control limits for our manufacturing line using three standard deviations from the historical mean.”

+---

+## 12) Implicit Relationship Discovery

+**What it covers**
+Inferring and validating relationships when explicit keys or well-defined join paths do not exist or are ambiguous.
+Includes fuzzy matching, key derivation, runtime join selection, and data-driven path discovery.

+**Why it’s hard for LLMs**
+- Ambiguous or missing keys require similarity scoring, deterministic tie-breakers, and provenance.
+- Multiple valid join paths demand criteria for selection (freshness, completeness, business rules).
+- Join logic may depend on data content discovered at runtime (e.g., co-occurrence, time/space proximity).
+- Probabilistic matches must expose confidence scores and allow human review.

+**Representative prompts**
+1. “Join our clickstream events to CRM accounts when only email domains or referrer URLs are available, and report weekly active accounts with the matching confidence for each row.”
+2. “From warehouse scanner logs and ERP movements, reconstruct shipment chains that link pallets to orders when labels were reused, using time proximity and location co-occurrence, and list any ambiguous chains for review.”
+3. “Create a unified catalog by matching products between our ecommerce site and ERP when SKU formats differ, using name similarity and attribute overlap, and specify the tie-breaking rule you applied.”
+4. “Detect which support tickets in Zendesk refer to the same underlying incident as Jira issues by comparing entities, timestamps, and description similarity, and return matched pairs with confidence scores and rationales.”

 ---